 Preparing your audience: Before you go to deliver a sales presentation, consider sharing an agenda for your sales meeting.
 This helps the prospect know you are professional, makes them aware you will respect their time, allows you to take some sort of control of the sales process, sets you apart as being clear in your communication, and lets the buyer know what you expect from them.

 Tailor to each opportunity: Always think about how to tailor your sales presentation to each specific opportunity – even if you use a standard credentials overview presentation.
 Trotting out the same presentation to completely different types of audience won’t work.
 It doesn’t make sense to waste an opportunity by just presenting a canned presentation in the exact same way to every prospect regardless of their situation.

 Tailor to your audience: Your slides and your language need to be tailored to whomever you are speaking.
 CFOs will have different concerns to technical experts; IT communication firms will have different needs to oil and gas operations.
 By contextualising information and making it relevant to your audience, you’ll make a much greater impact.

-Name-dropping: Don’t be afraid to add specifics targeted towards key attendees or decision-makers.
+Name-dropping: Don’t be afraid to add specific details targeted towards key attendees or decision-makers.
 A good example would be to throw in a reference to the security standards that your IT solution is compatible with.
 It may not mean anything to nine out of ten people in the room, but the compliance officer at the back might be listening out for it.

-Rehearsing: Time after time we hear of presentations being knocked together the day or even the night before an important pitch, often being tweaked and fiddled with well into the small hours, thereby giving the presenters no chance to learn and practice delivering the content.
+Rehearsing: Time after time we hear of sales presentations being knocked together the day or even the night before an important pitch, often being tweaked and fiddled with well into the small hours, thereby giving the presenters no chance to learn and practice delivering the content.